oneapi-src/level-zero-spec/scripts/core/PROG.md

 ```

 ${"#"} <a name="cnc">Command Queues and Command Lists</a>
+The following lists the motivation for seperating a command queue from a command list:
+- Command queues are mostly associated with physical device properties, such as the number of input streams.
+- Command queues provide (near) zero-latency access to the device.
+- Command lists are mostly associated with Host threads for simultaneous construction.
+- Command list encodeing can occur independently of command queue submission.
+- Command list submission can occur to more than one command queue.

 The following diagram illustrates the hierarchy of command lists and command queues to the device:
 ![Queue](../images/core_queue.png?raw=true)
 @image latex ../images/core_queue.png

 ${"##"} Command Queues
-- A command queue represents a logical input stream to the device, tied to a physcial input
+- A command queue represents a logical input stream to the device, tied to a physical input
   stream via an ordinal at creation time.
-- The number of simultaneous command queues per device is queried from calling
-  ::${x}DeviceGetProperties; returned as ::${x}_device_properties_t.numAsyncComputeEngines
-  and ::${x}_device_properties_t.numAsyncCopyEngines.
+- Command lists submitted to a command queue are **immediately** executed in a fifo manner.
+- The application may explicitly bind the command queue to a physical input stream, or
+  allow the driver to choose dynamically, based on usage.
-- Multiple command queues may be created by an application.
+- Multiple command queues may be created that use the same physical input stream.
 For example,
-  an application may want to create a command queue per Host thread.
+  an application may create a command queue per Host thread with different scheduling priorities.
+- Command queue submission is free-treaded, allowing multiple Host threads to share the queue;
+  if multiple Host threads enter simultaneously then execution order is undefined.
+- Command lists created with ::$X_COMMAND_LIST_FLAG_COPY_ONLY may only be submitted to
+  command queues created with ::$X_COMMAND_QUEUE_FLAG_COPY_ONLY.
+- The number of simultaneous compute command queues per device is queried from
+  ::${x}_device_properties_t.numAsyncComputeEngines.
-- There is no implicit binding of command queues to Host threads.
-Therefore,
+- The number of simultaneous copy command queues per device is queried from
-  an application may share a command queue handle across multiple Host
-  threads.
-- Commands are submitted to a command queue via command lists and are
-  executed in a fifo manner.
+  ::${x}_device_properties_t.numAsyncCopyEngines.
 - The application is responsible for making sure the device is not currently
   executing from a command queue before it is deleted.
 This is
-  typically done by tracking command list events, but may also be
+  typically done by tracking command queue fences, but may also be
   handled by calling ::${x}CommandQueueSynchronize.

   The following sample code demonstrates a basic sequence for creation of command queues: